elliehelisky/elh-tabbed/README.md

 Changes from stock
 ------------------
 1. Ctrl + Enter will open a new tab
-2. Comma and Period navigates tabs
+2. Ctrl + Comma/Period navigates tabs
 3. Ctrl + Q will close a tab
 4. Ctrl + j/k will "rotate" tabs